Alex Call Player Props: Nationals vs. Dodgers

 Alex Call At The Plate

-- Call has picked up a hit in 53.1% of his 49 games this season, with at least two hits in 18.4% of those games.
+- Call has picked up a hit in 52.0% of his 50 games this season, with more than one hit in 18.0% of them.

-- In 26.5% of his games this season, Call has had at least one RBI.
-He's picked up more than one in 10.2% and driven in three or more of his team's runs in one contest.
+- Call has an RBI in 13 of 50 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in 17 games this year, with multiple runs four times.
+- In 17 of 50 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.